-4.4 Human Resources Advisory Services
+4.4 Human Resources, Employee and Industrial Relations

-- Promoting a positive and respectful culture where bullying and harassment in the workplace is not tolerated. - Developing a strategic plan for implementing bullying risk management processes and preventative strategies as per the Work Health and Safety Act 2011, No 10 and the Safe Work Guide - Prevention and Management of Workplace Bullying.
-This should be done in consultation with both management and workers. - Informing and advising workers who are subject to bullying and / or harassment. - Providing advice to Managers who are investigating complaints.
+- Promoting a positive and respectful culture where bullying and harassment in the workplace is not tolerated. - Developing a strategic plan for implementing bullying risk management processes and preventative strategies as per the Work Health and Safety Act 2011, No 10 (NSW) and the Safe Work Australia Guide for Preventing and Responding to Workplace Bullying.
+This should be done in consultation with both management and workers. - Informing and advising workers who are subject to bullying and / or harassment. - Providing advice to managers who are investigating complaints.
 Human Resources Advisors may also be responsible for investigating, monitoring, documenting and assisting with the resolution of formal complaints of bullying and / or harassment either in partnership with Managers or independently.
-Where a conflict of interest exists, or where they are unable, or could reasonably be perceived to be unable to be impartial, to refer a complaint to another appropriate impartial person. - In the case of complaints by Junior Medical Officers (JMOs) about unacceptable workplace behaviour, ensure that the additional considerations and processes that acknowledge their unique situation are incorporated in addressing any complaints. - Involvement in any disciplinary process to ensure that this policy is adhered to and the procedure followed correctly. - Identifying and assessing the level of inappropriate behaviour through staff feedback such as culture and exit surveys, focus groups, one-on-one interviews, and consultative committees. - Recording bullying and harassment complaints on the Bullying complaint case management form (Appendix 3 of the PD2018_016 - Prevention and Management of Workplace Bullying in NSW Health) - Collecting and providing de-identified data to the Ministry of Health on a quarterly basis.
+Where a conflict of interest exists, or where they are unable, or could reasonably be perceived to be unable to be impartial, to refer a complaint to another appropriate impartial person. - In the case of complaints by Junior Medical Officers (JMOs) about unacceptable workplace behaviour, ensure that the additional considerations and processes that acknowledge their unique situation are incorporated in addressing any complaints. - Involvement in any disciplinary process to ensure that this policy is adhered to and the procedure followed correctly. - Identifying and assessing the level of inappropriate behaviour through staff feedback such as culture and exit surveys, focus groups, one-on-one interviews, and consultative committees. - Recording bullying and harassment complaints on the Bullying Complaint Case Management form (Appendix 3 of NSW Health Policy Directive PD2021_030 - Prevention and Management of Bullying in NSW Health) - Collecting and providing de-identified data to the Ministry of Health on a quarterly basis.

-- To be treated appropriately by all SESLHD staff in line with the NSW Health core values and the SESLHD organisational values. - To be supported by the senior managers of SESLHD in promoting and taking actions that ensure a positive workplace culture, and in complaint handling action concerning bullying and harassment complaints.
+- To be treated appropriately by all SESLHD staff in line with the NSW Health CORE values - To be supported by the senior managers of SESLHD in promoting and taking actions that ensure a positive workplace culture, and in complaint handling action concerning bullying and harassment complaints.